-- Acknowledgment that the complaint has been received and is pending investigation. - ☐ Estimated date by which a response will be sent to the complainant.
+- Acknowledgment that the complaint has been received and is pending investigation. - Estimated date by which a response will be sent to the complainant.

-The Title VI Coordinator will investigate the complaint and respond in writing within a reasonable time, not to exceed 30 days from the receipt of the complaint.
+The Title VI Coordinator will investigate the complaint and respond in writing within a reasonable time, not to exceed 30 days from receipt of the complaint.
 The response will provide information concerning the resolution of the complaint.

-A record of all complaints will be maintained by NWARPC for a minimum of five years.
+A record of all Title VI complaints will be maintained by NWARPC for a minimum of five years.
 Each record will include the name and address of the complainant, nature of the complaint, problems identified, resolution of the complaint and any resulting modification made to a NWARPC program, service or its office facility.

-The Complaint Form can be downloaded from the NWARPC website at www.nwarpc.org/civil-rights/ or a copy may be obtained at the NWARPC office upon request.
+The Complaint Procedures and Form (in English and Spanish) can be downloaded from the NWARPC website at www.nwarpc.org/civil-rights/ or a copy may be obtained at the NWARPC office upon request.

-A complete copy of the Complaint Form may be found in APPENDIX C.
+A complete copy of the Complaint Procedures and Form may be found in APPENDIX C.